 - Gently massage the external eyelids for several minutes each day to help promote drainage.

 If the chalazion does not drain and heal within a few days, contact your eye doctor.
 Don’t attempt to squeeze or pop the chalazion, as it may inadvertently cause more damage.

 To learn more about chalazion treatment and the other eye care services we offer, call The Dry Eye Center Of NY & NJ to schedule an appointment.

-The Dry Eye Center Of NY & NJ serves patients from New York City, Newark, Jersey City, and Elizabeth, New York and surrounding communities.
+The Dry Eye Center Of NY & NJ serves patients from New York City, Montclair, Livingston, and South Orange, New York and surrounding communities.